Richard Ryan Short

 Short missed time early in the 2007 season as his wife gave birth and he headed back to the US for a spell; fellow Rakuten heart-of-the-order hitter Jose Fernandez, incidentally, had a child at the same time and also missed the beginning of the season.

 Short was a coach for the Kane County Cougars in 2018 and Jackson Generals in 2019.
 He was scheduled to return to Jackson in 2020 before the season was cancelled due to Covid-19.
 Short was coach of the Reno Aces at the start of 2021, then on June 10th was promoted as hitting coach of the parent Arizona Diamondbacks, replacing Darnell Coles who had been fired alongside assistant hitting coach Eric Hinske with the team in a deep slump.
+In 2022, he remained on the coaching staff in a dual role as an assistant hitting coach and Assistant Minor League Hitting Coordinator.

 Sources: 1993-2006 Baseball Almanacs, 1995 Baseball Guide, Japanbaseballdaily.com by Gary Garland, Sergei Borisov's NPB site, "Career Minor Leaguer is Defying the Law of Averages" by Les Carpenter in the 8/25/2005 Washington Post